aalfons/robustHD/README.md

 TopGear$Price <- log(TopGear$Price)
 ```

-As the *Top Gear* data set contains several categorical variables (i.e.,
+As the *Top Gear* data set contains several categorical variables,
-groups of dummy variables in a linear model), robust groupwise least
-angle regression is used here.
-Function `rgrplars()` allows to set the
+robust groupwise least angle regression is used.
+Through the formula
+interface, function `rgrplars()` by default takes each categorical
+variable (`factor`) as a group of dummy variables while all remaining
+variables are taken individually.
+However, the group assignment can be
+defined by the user through argument `assign`.
+The maximum number of
-maximum number of candidate predictor groups to be sequenced via
+candidate predictor groups to be sequenced is determined by argument
-argument `sMax`.
-Note that the formula interface automatically
-transforms categorical variables to groups of dummy variables.
-Furthermore, the optimal submodel along the sequence is selected via the
+`sMax`.
+Furthermore, with `crit = "BIC"`, the optimal submodel along the
-Bayesian information criterion (BIC) in this example.
-The robust
+sequence is selected via the Bayesian information criterion (BIC).
+Note
-regression estimator used to estimate the submodels uses an initial
+that each submodel along the sequence is fitted using a robust
-subsampling of observations, hence the seed of the random number
+regression estimator with a non-deterministic algorithm, hence the seed
-generator is supplied for reproducibility.
+of the random number generator is supplied for reproducibility.

 ``` text
 # fit robust groupwise least angle regression and print results